yung00se/EECS-563-EC/README.md

             - [Send Button](#send-button)
         - [Logout Button](#logout-button)

+# Overview
+- This implementation consists of three codebases:
+    - An API that uses HTTP for processing login/signup requests, and for storing/retrieving message history for users using a MongoDB database collection
+    - A TCP server that can relay messages between users quickly and reliably
+    - A static client that can connect to the previously mentioned database API and TCP server

+- All code is hosted using Render, a platform for hosting cloud applications

 # Usage
 - Chrome or Firefox are preffered as that is primarily what was used in development testing